0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Why I Want to be a Reverse Engineer and You Should Too

 ---

-#### Tricksy Values
+#### Tricksy values:

+In most cases, the technique of searching for a specific value and changing it will have the desired effect, but sometimes the effects may be surprising even if we have changed the desired value in-game.

+For this method of game hacking, we care about how variables are stored in memory.
+We ant to find them and edit them.
+But what happens when the value is being used in a function that we don't know about to do something we can't see?

 Sometimes you will run into values that are suspciously difficult to locate in memory regardless of your expertise at applying differential analysis.

-This goes beyond low numbers that may be difficult to locate without knowing the length of the buffer the value is stored in.
+This goes beyond low numbers that are difficult to locate without knowing the length of the buffer they are stored in.

 ---

+#### Zelda's has multiple addresses for rupees

+Zelda has at least two addresses that pertain to the number of rupees displayed on screen.

+Placing a new value in one address causes the number of rupees to count up or down on the display, but after the visual effect is finished you are left with the same number of rupees that you started with.
+The other value contains the total number of rupees in the player's inventory.

+Both numbers change what is displayed on screen, but only one contains logic that can be manipulated to change the number of rupees in the player's inventory permanently.

+---

-#### #karma
+#### karma

 I have personally struggled with editing Shadowrun's Karma value.

 My understanding is that karma is relative to a hidden value, experience.
 I have read that standard enemies typically give between 1-2 experience, and bosses significantly more.
 It takes 8 experience points to generate 1 karma.

 My theory is that Karma is the result of subtracting modulus 8 from the value for experience, and then dividing the result by 8.
-I have tried to isolate this variable, but without walking through the program with a more sophisticated tool, I haven't been able to crack that puzzle...
-Yet.
+I have tried to isolate this variable, but without walking through the program with a more sophisticated tool, I haven't been able to crack that puzzle.

+That is not to say that I haven't narrowed it down to a single match, because I have multiple times, through different methods.
+It just seems to have no effect in game.

+It's possible the times I have discovered a single match, it's a random variable with the same value that has undergone the same value changes.
+Perhaps somewhere a pixel is changing shades imperceptibly with my edits.
+Regardless, my karma remains the same.

 ---

-#### Zelda's has multiple addresses for rupees

-Zelda has at least two addresses that pertain to the number of rupees displayed on screen.Placing a new value in one address causes the number of ruppees to count up to the new value.

-Another address contains a value used to track the number of rupees available to the player for in-game purchases.
-Both numbers change what is displayed on screen, but only one contains the logic that can be manipulated to give the player unlimited rupees.

----

 #### Enter reverse-engineering

-Understanding these nuances requires a deep dive into the software's underlying mechanics and structure.
+To truly understand these nuances requires a deep dive into the software's underlying mechanics and structure.
 Walking through a program in memory and being able to reconstruct its operation is what reverse engineers and low-level computing experts do.

-Being able to reverse engineer malware and exploit critical vulnerabilties are some of the most elite skills a hacker can pursue.
+Being able to reverse engineer malware or exploit critical vulnerabilties are some of the most elite skills a hacker can pursue.
 If script kiddies use other people's tools, and hackers make their own, the reverse engineer is the next step in the evolution.

 ---